voliaanyk/Ant-Colony-Opt-and-Simulated-Annealing-for-Traveling-Salesman-Problem/project-report.md

 <br>

-When it comes to developing and implementing complex algorithms such as ACO, it's always nice to have a friend who has expertise in the field and can give you a hand with directing you.
-Luckily, I have such friend, Oleh Naver from Ukraine, who did his first year at Jagiellonian University and transferred to the National University of Singapore (NUS) to study computer science.
-Oleh is a gold medalist of IOI, and I actually met him at one of the informatics olympiads, where he was a problem-setter.
+When it comes to developing and implementing complex algorithms such as ACO, it's always nice to have friends who has expertise in the field and can give you a piece of valuable advice.
+Luckily, I have such friends, and I talked to them about implementing ACO for TSP, which was my initial idea and this is the feedback I got:

-Oleh agreed to be the primary user for this project, so I will interview him (virtually, of course, I'm not going to Singapore) and write down my questions and corresponding answers below.
+> Simulated Annealing is easier to set up for Travelling Salesman Problem and usually requires less iterations, so it would be interesting to compare it to the Ant Colony Optimization.

+> If you are going to implement ACO, you should compare it to other algorithms.
+Simulated Annealing is an algorithm that is really easy but works well periodically for some reason.
+Ants will probably work better for TSP, but there Simulated Annealing is a good competition.

+So after hearing the exact thing twice from different people, I got interested in Simulated Annealing and decided to include it in my NEA project.

+My primary user is a maths teacher from my school, who teaches me decision maths, where TSP is one of the topics.

 <br>

-> Are you familiar with the Travelling Salesman Problem?
+> Why is Travelling Salesman Problem important in decision mathematics and where can we use it practically?

 *answer*

-> Have you studied the Ant Colony Optimisation and how it's used to solve TSP?
+> When students learn about TSP and similar problems, what do they usually find difficult?

 *answer*

-> What are your main goals for using this visualization tool for the TSP with ACO?
+> Have you seen any tools or resources that help students learn about TSP effectively?
+What was good or not so good about them?

 *answer*

-> What specific features would you like to see in the visualization tool?
+> I'm going to create a visualisation of 2 algorihtms that solve TSP - Ant Colony Optimization and Simulated Annealing.
+Should the visualization tool provide a detailed, step-by-step explanation of how they work, or should it focus on giving an overall idea??

 *answer*

-> How important is the user-friendliness of the interface to you?
+> Do you think students should be able to change input parameters of the algorithms like the number of ants or evaporation rate in the visualization tool?
+Why or why not?

 *answer*

-> Would you like to have the option to compare the results of the ACO algorithm with an exact algorithm for smaller problem instances or with some other algorithm?
+> When students can interact with a tool in real-time, do they learn better?

 *answer*

-> How important is real-time interactivity in the visualization?

-*answer*

-> What level of user guide would you find helpful for using the visualization tool effectively?

-*answer*

-> Is there anything else you would like to mention or any specific requirements you have for the visualization tool?
+> Is there anything else you'd like to share about how the visualization tool can be useful in teaching decision mathematics?
+Any special requests or ideas?

 *answer*